gabrielbahniuk/go-native/README.md

-# go-native
+# GoNative
-Repository to post challenges from the GoNative (React Native) course by @Rocketseat
+Repository which aims to have all the challenges from React Native Course by @Rocketseat, each one in its respective branch.